-In a world that’s about to be flooded with machine-made content and templated visuals, differentiators like taste come into sharp focus
+In a world being flooded with machine-made content and templated visuals, differentiators like taste come into sharp focus

-There’s a low-level anxiety running through the creative industry right now about the effect AI might have on our future.
-Because, if AI can write articles, design layouts and generate images as well as we humans, where does that leave writers, editors and designers?
+There’s an anxiety running through the creative industry about the effect AI will have on our future.
+For if AI can write articles, design layouts and generate images as well as humans, where does that leave writers, editors and designers?
+However, an undeniable fact is that while AI can produce content, it has no taste.
+In fact, it has terrible taste.

 Terrible taste

-And while AI can assemble articles about travel trends, places to stay or wellness habits, it has no taste or sense of discernment.
+AI can assemble existing articles about travel trends, places to stay or wellness habits, but it has no sense of discernment.
 Machines can’t know what to leave in and what to leave out.

 The same is true for design.
 Sure, AI can generate layouts, suggest colour palettes and remix visual trends but design isn’t decoration.
 A great designer has a feel for psychology; they know how to make something look good but also how it makes you feel.
-At Salt, when creating something, we’re always asking ourselves ‘does it give us the feels?’.
+At Salt, when copywriting or designing, we always sense check by asking ourselves ‘how does it make us feel?’.

 Concentrated flavours

-The future of publishing doesn’t belong to those who compete with AI on speed, it belongs to those who can create genuine connection.
-That’s why we believe that, for creatives and publishers, the opportunity isn’t shrinking, but it is concentrating.
+The future of publishing doesn’t belong to those who compete with AI on speed, it belongs to those who can create genuine connections.
+That’s why we believe that, for creatives and publishers, the opportunity isn’t shrinking; it’s concentrating.

 The more generic content the world produces, the more valuable distinct perspectives, real feeling and authenticity become.
 It’s an opportunity to hold fast to the importance of using human craft and understanding to create publications that make people feel what it is to be human and to live in this world.